 - Alterations of any type including re-caps, softening, chemical alteration, conditioning, siping and/or grooving will not be permitted.

-- Racing wheels are permitted on the right(passenger side) of the car.
+- Racing wheels are permitted.
 Maximum seven (7) inches width.

 - Wheel spacers and/or bleeder valves will not be permitted.